KrishChalana/stm-32-Drivers/README.md

 *   **Flag Management:** While the hardware automatically raises the flag, the software is responsible for acknowledging it.
 The main loop must manually clear the flag back to 0 before the next overflow event occurs.

 ---
+All the projects done here are learned and based on the book - https://github.com/PacktPublishing/Bare-Metal-Embedded-C-Programming

 ## Installation and Usage